 We use the term “strategic management” often, but what exactly is strategic management?
 To some, it might seem obvious, but the reality is that the term has a lot underneath the surface that is worth unpacking.

 To understand what strategic management is from a base level, let’s turn to our friends at the International Association for Strategic Planning (IASP), who define the term in their guide to the Body of Knowledge (BOK 2.0) :

 Strategic management is an organization’s process of continuous planning, executing, monitoring, analyzing and assessing all that is necessary for an organization to meet its goals and objectives in pursuit of a future direction.
 This includes decisions and actions that determine the long-run performance of an organization.

 When you boil the concept down to the basics, “strategic management” involves managing the strategic plan you developed and monitoring performance along the way.

 Good strategic management doesn’t look exactly the same for every business, but it does follow a similar roadmap.
-This roadmap can be broken down into six phases:
+The strategic management process can be broken down into six phases:

 - Assess and Organize